websanco/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/using-widget-pages/configuring-widgets/enabling-user-personalization-of-widget-pages.md

 To enable page customizations, follow these steps:

-1. Open the Product Menu and go to *Site Builder* &rarr; *Pages* under your site's menu.
+1. Open the Liferay DXP Menu and go to *Site Builder* &rarr; *Pages* under your site's menu.

 1. Open the Actions menu next to the page you want to let Site members modify and select *Configure*.